MikeEbbe/team-builder/README.md

 When your team is complete you can export the team as an image and share it online.

 ## Upcoming features
-* Right now the website only works well on pc and laptop screens.
-Mobile support will be added in the future.
+My goal is to complete these features in the comings months:
-* Draggable player boxes
+* Responsiveness
+* GO players & coaches
 * A more lively design
-* GO players & coaches and maybe Ares/Orion
 * More formations
+* Remember players when changing formation
+* Lazy load everything inside of player modal

+And these features might get added in the future:
+* Ares / Orion players (& coaches?)
+* When changing language of player names also change the names of the already selected players
+* Draggable player boxes
+* Change way to add players

 ## Tech
 Inazuma Eleven Team Builder uses the following projects: